 - Inspection Fee—This is a fee to evaluate the conditions or working order of the property (plumbing, electrical, pests, roofing, HVAC, and anything else that may apply).
 Usually a few hundred dollars.

 - Survey Fee—A survey of the property ensures proper boundary lines to prevent encroachment by adjacent properties.
-Existing survey may be used.
+An existing survey may be used.
 If a new survey needs to be obtained, expect to pay a few hundred dollars.

 For more information about or to do calculations involving mortgages, please visit the Mortgage Calculator.